-18. Check your card fee
+19. Check your card fee

 You may have to pay a high conversion fee if you use your card for payment.
 So check with your bank before your trip.

-19. Prepare medicines
+20. Prepare medicines

 While you can get some medicines at the counters, they may ask for a doctor’s subscription, and the cost may be high.

-Hostels in Europe generally cost from 10 to 20 euros, except 35 euros in Switzerland or more expensive in Iceland.
+Hostels in Europe generally cost 10 to 20 euros, except 35 euros in Switzerland or more expensive in Iceland.

 Hotel rooms are usually expensive, and if you plan to go sightseeing most of the day, it’s not worth it if you travel Europe on a budget.

-21. Share a meal with friends
+22. Share a meal with friends